 Send data to Amazon S3

-Amazon Simple Storage Service (Amazon S3) stores customer data files of any size in any file formats.
+Amazon Simple Storage Service (Amazon S3) can store data files of any size for any file format that is supported by Amperity.

 Get details

-The name of the S3 bucket to which Amperity will send data.
+You will need to know the following details about the Amazon S3 bucket to which Amperity will send data.

-For cross-account role assumption you will need the value for the Target Role ARN, which enables Amperity to access the customer-managed Amazon S3 bucket.
+For cross-account role assumption you will need the value for the IAM role ARN that allows Amperity to add data to an Amazon S3 bucket that is managed by your brand.

 Note